 Ask for Help

-- Ask TAs to monitor Zoom chats, Google silent discussions, and Jamboards.
+- Ask TAs to monitor Zoom chats, Google silent discussions, and whiteboards.
 Pause during lectures to see if remote students have asked questions.
 TAs are especially helpful for large lecture classes.

 - If you don’t have TAs, then ask students to volunteer to monitor Zoom chats and other digital discussion tools.
 A new student should volunteer for each class session, or portion of a class session.